mingyaulee/Blazor.BrowserExtension/README.md

 ## How to use this package

-> **Important for v0.\*.\*:**<br />
-> This package is still in pre-release stage so the versioning does not comply with semantic versioning.
-Feature and bug fix increments the patch version and breaking change increments the minor version.
-So be sure to check the release note before upgrading between minor version.

-This package imports two other packages, which are:
+This package imports three other packages, which are:
 1. [WebExtensions.Net](https://github.com/mingyaulee/WebExtensions.Net) - Provides interop for WebExtensions standard API.
 2. [JsBind.Net](https://github.com/mingyaulee/JsBind.Net) - Provides advanced JavaScript interop features used by WebExtensions.Net.
 3. Blazor.BrowserExtension.Build (in this repository) - Adds build targets and tasks to the project.